magento/devdocs/guides/v2.0/install-gde/install/composer-clone.md

 	For additional installation options, see the <a href="https://getcomposer.org/download/" target="_blank">Composer installation documentation</a>.

 <h2 id="instgde-prereq-compose-clone">Clone the Magento repository</h2>
 This section discusses how to get current code by cloning the Magento GitHub's develop branch.
+You can clone either the `master` or `develop` branch:

+*	`master` is more stable (we recommend this branch unless you're contributing code to the Magento 2 project)
+*	`develop` is more recent

 <div class="bs-callout bs-callout-info" id="info">
   <p>You can now use <a href="{{ site.gdeurl }}install-gde/install/sample-data.html">optional sample data</a> with the <code>develop</code> branch.</p>